Greensoon/React-paginate/README.md

 ***
 ```
-This is my paginate component when I need page component , and did't want to use other's,beacause of that there are some differences we need,so I build this component.
+This is my paginate component when I need page component ,
+and did't want to use other's,
+beacause of that there are some differences we need,so I build this component.

+This component can render different records,
+the boundary is 10,
-This component can render different records,the boundary is 10,when total num <=10,component will render all page buttons ,and when total>10,when render 1,2,3...9,10,11.  if currentPage is between start and end ,it will render like this 1...4,5,6...100.
+when total num <=10,component will render all page buttons ,
+and when total>10,when render 1,2,3...9,10,11.
+if currentPage is between start and end ,
+it will render like this 1...4,5,6...100.
 ```
 ***